aniket-work/Effectively-Using-AI-Agents-for-Customer-Query-Management/README.md

 **Install Project Dependencies:**

-Follow these steps to set up and run the 'Supply Chain Optimization Using AI Agents' project:
+Follow these steps to set up and run the 'Hands-On Guide: Effectively Using AI Agents for Customer Query Management' project:

 1. Navigate to your project directory:
    ```